Table of Contents

 Step 9: E-A-T Assessment

 With Google’s medic update in 2019, significant importance has shifted towards being able establish your expertise and authority to the search algorithms.
 This is especially important if you fall under a Y-M-Y-L (Your Money, Your Life) brand.
 E-A-T assessment will focus on aspects such as having author bios attributed to editorial content and utilizing experts in the field with reputable credentials for that author attribution.
-Google wants to ensure that are qualified to discuss the topics your website is writing about, this will continue to increase in importance over the coming years.
+Google wants to ensure that you are qualified to discuss the topics your website is writing about, this will continue to increase in importance over the coming years.

 Step 10: Existing Content Assessment